kitsunekyo/openbim-ifc-playground/readme.md

 ### 3. Convert IFC File to tiles with the api server

 The api in `server/` will generate the following files, save them on the filesystem and add an entry to a sqlite database.
+In a real application, you'd most likely want to save the files on s3, or some other type of managed storage solution.

 ```ts
 // geometry files